 A concentrated pepper spray irritates mucous membranes and other sensitive areas like the mouth and ears.
 The material becomes aerosolized and forms a cloud of burning vapor.
 If spray hits the eyes, it can cause temporary blindness.
 The stuff wears off in about twenty minutes, leaving a blurry-eyed bear wondering where those thousands of stinging bees came from.

 Bear Deterrent Spray Versus Firearms

 Statistically, bear spray is far more effective than firearms to deter bears.
-Bears can run at speeds up to 30 miles-per-hour (yikes), making firearms difficult at best to use defensively.
-Additionally, it takes 3-4 bullet wounds to kill a bear.
+Bears can run at speeds up to 30 miles per hour (yikes!), making personal defense with firearms difficult at best.
+Additionally, it takes 3 to 4 bullet wounds to kill a bear.

 Spray, on the other hand, is easier to use, attacks more broadly, and is not fatal.
 I’m not about to break into a Disney song here, but when we’re in bear country, we’re in the bears’ home.
 If we can simply deter the bears instead of killing them, we should.